wyleyr/schoolutils/README.rst

 Configuration
 =============
 It isn't necessary to configure schoolutils, but it will be faster to use if you do.
-The command-line UI expects to find configuration files in the ``.schoolutils`` directory of your home directory.
+The command-line interface expects to find configuration files in the ``.schoolutils`` directory of your home directory.
 You should create three Python modules there: ``config.py``, ``calculators.py``, and ``validators.py``.
 Sample configuration files